stacks-network/docs/_browser/ids-introduction.md

    The system prompts you for a password. **This must be the password entered when you first created your identity.** If you have forgotten this password, Blockstack cannot provide it to you.
-Instead, you must switch to using your recovery key rather than your code to restore your identity.
+Instead, you must switch to using your recovery key rather than your code to sign into your identity.

 6. Enter your origin password and press **Next**.